stouffer/EvoGeoModules/manuscript/manuscript.md

 individual interactions.
 Despite the fact most coevolutionary mechanisms act at the interaction level [@thom99], most *measures* of it are expressed at the community level.
-We observe here that networks with interactions that are important for coevolution at the continental scale indeed have more coevolutionary signal at the local and regional scales alike (Fig. 2A).
+We observe here that networks with interactions that are important for co-phylogenetic matching at the continental scale indeed have more co-phylogenetic matching at the local and regional scales alike (Fig. 2A).
-Intriguingly, we also find that the distribution of individual interactions' contributions to coevolution is strongly conserved, regardless of the scale at which the interactions are quantified (Fig. 2B).
-Because interactions differ in their total contribution to coevolution, this implies that their distribution across networks (*i.e.* whether the local network is a sampling of strongly contributing, or weakly contributing, interactions) is what actually drives differences in overall coevolutionary signal.
-Network-level coevolutionary signal emerges directly from the properties of interactions and is not a property of the network itself.
+Intriguingly, we also find that the distribution of individual interactions' contributions to co-phylogenetic matching is strongly conserved, regardless of the scale at which the interactions are quantified (Fig. 2B).
+Because interactions differ in their total contribution to co-phylogenetic matching, this implies that their distribution across networks (*i.e.* whether the local network is a sampling of strongly contributing, or weakly contributing, interactions) is what actually drives differences in overall co-phylogenetic matching.
+Network-level co-phylogenetic matching emerges directly from the properties of interactions and is not a property of the network itself.

 ## Interactions contributing to co-phylogenetic matching are not more spatially consistent

 !{consistency}

-Beyond their contribution to coevolution, interactions also ultimately differ in how frequently they vary when the species involved co-occur [@olit15; @cars14; @troj15].
+Beyond their contribution to co-phylogenetic matching, interactions also ultimately differ in how frequently they vary when the species involved co-occur [@olit15; @cars14; @troj15].
 This can happen, for example, when one of the partner is able to forage for optimal resources [@betts15].
 Once more, the literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@guim07; @mora10]; that is, the ecological constraints emerge from the evolutionary conservatism.
-If this were true, we should observe a significant, positive correlation between the probability of observing an interaction and the importance of that interaction for coevolution at the continental scale.
-Surprisingly, we find that neither is true here since interactions that are important for coevolution are not more spatially consistent (Fig. 3).
-This implies that the spatial consistency of an interaction do not reflect its evolutionary past, but rather (extant) ecological processes.
+If this were true, we should observe a significant, positive correlation between the probability of observing an interaction and the importance of that interaction for co-phylogenetic matching at the continental scale.
+Surprisingly, we find that neither is true here since interactions that are important for co-phylogenetic matching are not more spatially consistent (Fig. 3).
+This implies that the spatial consistency of an interaction do not reflect its evolutionary past, but rather (possibly) extant ecological processes.

 ## The contribution of interactions to coevolution is consistent across scales